 How It Works

-- Children can sign up at any time during the school term, and automatically move up to the next group when they reach the minimum age requirement.
+- Children can sign up at any time during the school term, using the details here: Sign Up

 Our Birdies group encourages young people in school years 3, 4 & 5 to learn new skills, make friends and have a go!
 During the sessions, we will focus on theatre games, short devising tasks and a bit of improvisation which positively stimulates the imagination and improves the confidence of our young members.
 Theatre workshops have been proven to have a wonderful impact on young people’s self-esteem, communication skills and literacy; we are proud of the friendly and supportive environment we have established over the years which enables us to continue this work and allows for young people of any level of experience to join in with our workshops.
 Birdies will have the opportunity to work with a script, perform on our stage and enjoy the culture of respect and kindness we actively maintain.

 Meetings: Saturdays, 11.30am – 1.00pm